voceconnect/generator-voce-wp-project/README.md

 A generator for WordPress Voce WordPress projects using [Yeoman](http://yeoman.io).

-Running this generator will create a new WordPress project, setup a theme based on [Skeletor](https://github.com/voceconnect/skeletor), and initialize your grunt and composer files.
+Running this generator will create a new WordPress project, setup a theme based on [Skeletor](https://github.com/voceconnect/skeletor), [Hordak](https://github.com/voceconnect/hordak), [Panthor](https://github.com/voceconnect/panthor), or [_s](https://github.com/automattic/_s) and initialize your grunt and composer files.

 ## Getting Started